-The timeline of the tournament is well thought out, and pretty straight forward.
-The three main stages are spread out throughout the year, with most of the year being filled out by Challengers and Masters, layered one after the other.
+The timeline of this Valorant tournament is well thought out, and pretty straight forward.
+The two main stages are spread out throughout the year, with most of the year being filled out by Challengers and Masters, layered one after the other.
 Champions, being the final stage, is the apex of the event and will last for two weeks.

-There will be a total of three Masters events throughout the course of the year, scheduled for March, June, and September, and three Challengers events to fill the void between.
-Also, the tournament will have a Last Chance Qualifier, which will be held in October.
-Finally, the event will conclude in December when the final, and most important Champions stage will commence.
+There will be a total of two Masters events throughout the course of the year, scheduled for April and July, and two Challengers events to fill the void between.
+Also, the tournament will have a Last Chance Qualifier, which will be held right before Valorant Champions.
+Finally, the event will conclude in September when the final, and most important Champions stage will commence.

 Finally, only a set number of slots are reserved for teams that will proceed into the Masters.

-Masters – a total of 16 teams will compete in the Masters tournament and battle for points to qualify for the final Champions stage of the event.
-Only 12 of those teams will qualify directly, while the remaining 4 teams proceed into the Last Chance Qualifier.
-The winner of the Masters 3 event qualifies directly into Champions and earns an additional team spot for their region.
+Masters – a total of 12 teams will compete in the Masters tournament and battle for points to qualify for the final Champions stage of the event.
+Only some of those teams will qualify directly, while the remaining teams proceed into the Last Chance Qualifier.
+The winner of the final Masters event qualifies directly into Champions and earns an additional team spot for their region.

 - North America – 2 slots